Visa Information

 2023 updates: https://www.ecuaassist.com/2023-temporary-and-permanent-visa-ecuador

-3. To obtain a long-term visa: The first step is to obtain temporary residency for 2 years (see below).
-After 2 years with a temporary visa, you may obtain permanent residency, which is valid indefinitely with less conditions.
+Generally: The first step is to obtain temporary residency for 2 years (see below).
+Towards the end of the 2 years with a temporary visa, you may apply to obtain permanent residency, which is valid indefinitely with less conditions.

-The prices for temporary visa range from $1,500 to $2,500 and permanent visas cost abit less (after about two years or 20 months of temporary visa) depending on the conditions, facilitator fees and government fees.
-There are addtional things to consider like the travel time to the local offices.
+The costs for temporary visa range from $1,500 to $2,500 and permanent visas may cost similar (start applying after about 20 months of temporary visa) depending on the conditions, facilitator fees and government fees.
+There are additional things to consider like the travel time to the local offices.

 The options for getting a temporary residency are: